Rosalind Franklin (rover): Construction

 The lead builder of the rover, the British division of Airbus Defence and Space, began procuring critical components in March 2014.
 In December 2014, ESA member states approved the funding for the rover, to be sent on the second launch in 2018, but insufficient funds had already started to threaten a launch delay until 2020.
 The wheels and suspension system were paid for by the Canadian Space Agency and were manufactured by MDA Corporation in Canada.
 Each wheel is 25 cm in diameter.
-Roscosmos will provide radioisotope heater units (RHU) for the rover to keep its electronic components warm at night.
+Roscosmos was expected to provide radioisotope heater units (RHU) for the rover to keep its electronic components warm at night.
 The rover was assembled by Airbus DS in the UK during 2018 and 2019.